-The Superintendent may adopt rules as necessary to implement its provisions.
+The Superintendent may adopt rules as necessary to implement the provisions of the bill.
 These rules may relate to the definitions of "provider," "facility," "emergency facility," and "ambulance."
 The bill exempts these rules from the continuing requirement that for every new rule, an agency must remove at least two existing rules.19